Ekkehard-Schulze/indoor-climate-logger/README.md

 Supported sensors
 -------------------------------------------

-Sensors are implemented with auto detect, however  auto-detect requires activation of the respective bus in the user settings)
+Sensors are implemented with auto detect.
+This, however, requires activation of the respective bus in the user settings.

 - i2c
   - TMP117   temperature 0.1°C precision